Homeland Security to repair damage created by border wall - WTMJ

 Biden gave aides until late March to determine how much it would cost to cancel contracts and whether money could be spent elsewhere.
 Answers began emerging Friday.

-The Defense Department said it in a statement that it would use unobligated money for military construction projects for its initial purpose.
+The Defense Department said it in a statement that it is cancelling contracts and will use unobligated money for military construction projects for its initial purpose.
 It is reviewing which of the billions of dollars in delayed projects would get priority.

 As of Jan.
 15, the government had spent $6.1 billion of the $10.8 billion in work it signed contracts to have done, according to a Senate Democratic aide with knowledge of the contracts who spoke on condition of anonymity because details have not been made public.
 The full amount under contract would have extended Trump’s wall to 664 miles (1,069 kilometers).